Who will be eligible?

 How will individuals at the Transitional Housing Program be served?

 The Transitional Housing Program will likely utilize a three-tiered approach to case management and supportive services for the residents.
 This will be further finalized through the Master Planning process, as well as the selection of the program provider(s).
+This portion of the campus will be modeled largely after the Fort Lyon Supportive Residential Community.

 1. Goal Planning and Care Coordination: Each individual will be assigned a case manager that will focus on person-centered goal planning and care coordination.
 These case managers would be assigned to individuals upon admission to the Transitional Housing Program.
 Goal planning and care coordination case managers will utilize a motivational interviewing-focused approach toward engagement, including providing orientation and transition to transitional housing, building person-specific recovery plans, and will help ensure those individuals have a holistic plan of care.
 Additionally, case managers will help individuals develop goal plans, including setting SMART goals for housing, employment, and long-term recovery.